RachelWyatt/travel-journal/README.md

 # Rails Travel Journal (Flatiron School Portfolio Project 3 of 5)

 This is an app that allows a user to keep track of travels with short, bullet-journal-style entries.
-This was built using Ruby on Rails.
+This was built using Ruby on Rails, with Bootstrap (https://getbootstrap.com/) and Bootswatch (https://bootswatch.com/) styling templates.

 ## Getting Started